 Mix 1 TBS ground flax seeds and 3 TBS water in a small dish.
 Set aside to gel for 5-10 minutes.
 Chill in the fridge for optimal results.
 When using multiple flax eggs in a recipe, be mindful of water measurements and reduce slightly (for example, using 5 TBS water for 2 eggs).

 To begin, the scones are made much lighter with yogurt.
 This helps to bind them, along with a flax egg.
 You are welcome to substitute a regular egg.
 The butter in this recipe is replaced with softened coconut oil, which creates a slightly more crunchy exterior.
 I have tested this recipe with whole wheat flour and found that whole wheat pastry flour in particular lends a very similar result, with a slightly more nutty texture.

 The base recipe does not contain much sugar, as I prefer to add sweetness in the form of honey or jam once serving.
 If you prefer a very sweet scone, feel free to add a tablespoon or two more.
 These scones are also perfect if you’ve been invited to brunch, as they travel easily.
 I do not recommend storing overnight, as they will become slightly less fluffy.

 - If you are not vegan, please feel free to swap in one regular egg and equal amounts of dairy yogurt for the yogurt and butter for the coconut oil.

-- I tend to use different fruits depending on what season I’m in.
-This could be berries in the spring and summer and apples or pears in fall and winter!
-In this specific case I am actually using frozen berries, which are available year round.
+- I like to mix in different fruits depending on the season.
+This could be berries in the spring and summer and apples or pears in fall and winter.